ap/vim-buftabline/README.md

 --------------------------

 Vim tabs are not very useful except in very particular circumstances.
-To understand why you have to understand the display in Vim has 3 layers of
+To understand why this is, you have to understand that the display in Vim has 3 layers of indirection:
-indirection:

 1. Buffers correspond to files.
 Not necessarily to files on disk, but in potentiality; i.e. a buffer becomes the content of a file when you do `:w`